simlf/best-spots-in-taiwan/readme.md

 ## What is this?

-A project to experiment some part of the MERN stack.
+A project to experiment some part of the MERN stack and create an API.

 At 15 years old, I took a gap year and studied in one of the top taiwanese highschool for 10 months.